-In this section, we like to see what happens with general dissipative damping.
-Being precise, consider the coefficient $\lambda_0$ in the following system

-changing sign.
-Let us assume, that there exist a number $\gamma >0$ and a function $\beta\in L^p(\RR)$ for some $1\le p< \infty$, such that \eqref{41} and \eqref{42} are satisfied.
-In this spirit, we can prove the following asymptotic result for the solutions of the linearized system associated with \eqref{11a}.
+In this section, our issue is to see what happens with general dissipative damping.
+To be precise, consider the coefficient $\lambda_0$ changing sign.
+Let us assume that there exist a number $\gamma >0$ and a function $\beta\in L^p(\RR)$ for some $1\le p< \infty$, such that \eqref{41} and \eqref{42} are satisfied.
+We can prove the following asymptotic result for the solutions of the linearized system associated with \eqref{11}, for $m=j$: